Self-Distilled Self-Supervised Representation Learning: Experiments

 \subsection{Ablation Study}

 In this subsection, we show the efficacy of ratio scheduling and the predictor loss through ablation and verify these are necessary factors for optimal performance.
+Furthermore, we experiment how the performance of SDSSL changes according to the values of $\alpha$ and $\beta$.

-Table \ref{tab:abl} shows the performance of ablating the predictor loss results \njv{in} performance degradation.
-As discussed, this is consistent with the results in \cite{grill2020bootstrap} showing that optimality of predictor is crucial.

-Additionally, when only the predictor loss is used without the intermediate distillation loss $\mathcal{L}_{pred}$, the performance change is minimal.
+Tab. \ref{tab:abl} shows that the performance of ablating the predictor loss results in a performance degradation.
+As discussed, this is consistent with the results in \cite{grill2020bootstrap}, which states that optimality of the predictor is crucial.
+Additionally, when only the predictor loss is used without the intermediate distillation loss $\mathcal{L}_{pred}$, the performance gain with respect to MoCo v3 is minimal (+0.3\%p).
 This verifies that the intermediate distillation loss is a key component.

-\njv{During training, we used ratio annealing in \cref{eq:SDSSL} and \cref{eq:sdssl_p}, i.e, $\alpha$ is set very low at initial iterations and gradually increased afterward rather than using fixed $\alpha$ for the entire training.
-Without ratio annealing} the performance decreases significantly, which shows that self-distilling once some training has been done is important.
+During training, we used ratio annealing in \cref{eq:SDSSL} and \cref{eq:sdssl_p}, \textit{i.e.}, $\alpha$ is set very low at initial iterations and gradually increased afterward rather than using a fixed $\alpha$ for the entire training.
+Without ratio annealing the performance decreases significantly, which shows that self-distilling once some training has been done is important.

+Fig. \ref{fig:alphabeta} shows the performance change across ranges of $\alpha$ and $\beta$.
+For both parameters, the performances generally increase until reaching 1.
+As discussed, $\alpha$, which controls $L_{isd}$, has a larger impact on the performance than $\beta$.
+In Tab. \ref{tab:abl2} we discuss the effects of some of the design choices of the projector and $\mathcal{L}_{isd}$.
+Distilling the [CLS] token directly without using a projector (w/o MLP) does not lead to any performance gain, while using a smaller MLP (2-layer) leads to a smaller performance gain.
+In addition, when $\mathcal{L}_{isd}$ is applied every $n$ layer (MLP/$n$) the performance gain is smaller than applying it every layer as done in SDSSL (MLP/1).